Ty Long

-Tyler Long (born April 6, 1993) is an American professional football punter who is a free agent.
+Tyler R. Long (born April 6, 1993) is an American former professional football punter.
 He played college football for the University of Alabama at Birmingham and holds records for career field goals as well as the longest field goal in school history.
-He also has played for the Washington Redskins during the 2015 National Football League (NFL) preseason.

-Long was a high school classmate of musical artist Russ at Roswell High School.

 Professional career

 Washington Redskins

 On May 7, 2015, Long signed with the Washington Redskins to compete with placekicker Kai Forbath.
 He played in three preseason games for the team.
 On August 30, 2015, he was waived.

 Pittsburgh Steelers

 On January 20, 2016, Long signed a reserve/future contract with the Pittsburgh Steelers.
 On May 5, 2016, he was waived by the team.

 BC Lions

-Long was signed by the BC Lions on May 24, 2017.
+Long was signed by the BC Lions of the Canadian Football League (CFL) on May 24, 2017.
 He became the starting punter and placekicker, following the release of veteran kicker Swayze Waters.
 Long converted 39 of 44 field goals (88.6%) in his first season with the Lions.
 He also averaged 47.9 yards on 116 punts.
 At the conclusion of the 2018 season Long was named the Lions' nominee for Most Outstanding Player and Most Outstanding Special Teams Player.
 He was also named a CFL All-Star for the second consecutive season.
 On January 4, 2019, he was released by the Lions in order to pursue an NFL opportunity (Long's contract would have expired February 12, 2019).